learn-co-curriculum/swift-math-readme/Math.md

 ````

 ##Summary
 In addition to Ints, which are whole numbers, we also have Floats and Doubles which are used to represent decimal values.
-We have built-in mathematic operators for addition (+), subtraction (-), multipilcation (*), division (/) and remainder (%).
+We have built-in mathematic operators for addition (+), subtraction (-), multiplication (*), division (/) and remainder (%).

 Swift is type-safe and only allows mathematical operators to be used on the same types (Int and Int, Long and Long, Float and Float, Double and Double) ; if you want to perform math on two different types you must either cast one to the type of the other (e.g. 3.0 * Double(4)) or cast them both to some other type (e.g.	  Double(5) * Double(13) ).

 Functions are the primary way of reducing and managing complexity in your application code.
-Functions can take one parameter, multiple parameters, or no paramters, and can return a single value or no value.
+Functions can take one parameter, multiple parameters, or no parameters, and can return a single value or no value.